Safeguarding

 Keeping Children Safe Beyond the School Gates

-Prevent is a Government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.
+The Prevent Duty is a Government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.

 Since July 2015, all schools (as well as other organisations) have a duty to safeguard children from radicalisation and extremism.
 This means we have a responsibility to protect children from extremist and violent views in the same way that we would protect them from racist abuse, substance abuse and bullying.
 Importantly, we can provide a safe place for pupils to discuss these issues, so that they better understand how to protect themselves.